The Ultimate Guide to Hiring Virtual Assistants in 2026

 The Cost of a Managed Virtual Assistant Service Provider

-Managed virtual assistant service providers hire, train, and optimize the performance of virtual assistants on your behalf.
-The assistants are the service providers' employees.
+Managed virtual assistant service providers hire, train, and optimize the performance of virtual assistants for you.
+The assistants are employees of the service providers.

 Think of it this way.
-Typically, a managed virtual assistant service gives you access to a primary virtual assistant and the whole support team.
+Typically, a managed virtual assistant service provides you with access to an entire support team.
 A freelancer or agency only gives you a single point of support.

 A managed virtual assistant service works if: